CodingPatrick/seg3103_playground/Lab-2/README.md

 ```
 Then we visit the Local Host website.
 ![local host screenshot](assets/LocalHost.PNG)

+After we fill out the table with Test Cases, Results and the Verdict

 | Test Case # | Test Case | Expected Result | Actual Result | Verdict (Pass, Fail, Inconclusive) |
 | --- | --- | --- | --- | --- |